Super Lawyers - Badge

 Slip and fall attorney providing legal advice after an accident

-There are primarily two kinds of damages you can recover in a slip and fall case – economic and non-economic damages.
+There are primarily two kinds of damages you can recover in a slip and fall accident case – economic and non-economic damages.

 • Past and current medical bills